 Squash, often seen as a cousin of badminton and tennis, has emerged as a great sport seamlessly blending exercise with entertainment.
 The game has been gradually gaining popularity and there are several prominent players around the world rising as inspiration to the beginners training their hands at the sport.

 There are quite a few beginner squash racquets available in the market, specifically designed for younger players including those that can be used by children.
-Overall, a squash racquet with an open throat, lightweight and solid construct is ideal for beginners to enjoy and well as learn the skills of this sport.
+Overall, a squash racquet with an open throat, lightweight and solid construct are ideal for beginners to enjoy and well as learning the skills of this sport.

 Best Beginner Squash Racquets 2020